-Comparative Study on Genotypic Variability in Seed Weight, Moisture Content, and Cooking Quality of Early- and Late-Maturing Pigeonpea (Cajanus cajan L.)
+Study on Genotypic Variability for Seed Weight, Moisture Content and Cooking Quality in Early and Late Maturing Genotypes of Pigeonpea (Cajanus cajan L.)

 Abstract

-This study assessed 20 genotypes of early- and late-maturing pigeonpea for 1000-seed weight, moisture content, and cooking quality over the course of two seasons (2023 and 2024).
+This study assessed 20 genotypes of early and latematuring pigeonpea for 1000-seed weight, moisture content and cooking quality over the course of two seasons (2023 and 2024).
 A thorough evaluation of stability and performance was provided by the pooled data.
 All traits showed significant genotypic variances, suggesting a high level of genetic variability and selection potential.
-CO-9 had the largest seed weight (120.44 g) among early-maturing genotypes, followed by PAU-881 (95.39 g).
+CO-9 had the largest seed weight (120.44 g) among earlymaturing genotypesfollowed by PAU-881 (95.39 g).
 In contrast, late-maturing types were led by KA-17-1 (119.73 g) and NDA-1 (117.68 g).
-PUSA-211 (96.30 g) and JKM-189 (72.44 g) on the other hand, showed the lowest seed weights.
+PUSA-211 (96.30 g) and JKM-189 (72.44 g) on the other hand, showed the lowest seed weights in late and early maturing groups, respectively.
 The moisture content had an impact on seed storability, ranging from 5.37% (VLA-1) to 8.06% (JKM-189).
-While genotypes with higher moisture content (such NDA-1 and IPA-15-2) could need special care, genotypes with lower moisture content, like VLA-1 and KA-12-1, are better suited for long-term storage.
-With cooking times ranging from 15.00 to 17.28 minutes, PAU-881, VLA-1, and KA-17-1 were categorised as fast-cooking genotypes, making them perfect for applications that save energy and are desired by consumers.
-In contrast, the cooking times of CO-9, MAL-6, and NDA-1 were greater, which could be because of their thick seed coatings or more anti-nutritional components.
-All things considered, genotypes like CO-9, KA-12-1, and PAU-881 show promise for breeding initiatives that seek to increase yield, storage stability, and cooking quality in order to satisfy consumer and industry demands.
+While genotypes with higher moisture content (such as NDA-1 and IPA-15-2) could need special care, genotypes with lower moisture content, like VLA-1 and KA-12-1 are better suited for long-term storage.
+With cooking times ranging from 15.00 to 17.28 minutes the genotypes PAU-881, VLA-1, and KA-17-1 were categorized as fast-cooking genotypes, making them perfect for applications that save energy and are desired by consumers.
+In contrast, the cooking times of CO-9, MAL-6 and NDA-1 were greater, which could be because of their thick seed coatings or more anti-nutritional components.
+When all these things considered, genotypes like CO-9, KA-12-1, and PAU-881 show promise for breeding initiatives that seek to increase yield, storage stability and cooking quality in order to satisfy consumer and industry demands.

 Keywords: Pigeonpea, Genotypic variability, Seed weight, Moisture content, Cooking quality